 - If the package does not include a powder duster, you can use ASPECTEK Ant Killer Powder Duster).

-- IMPROVED DUSTER SHAPE: Improved shape holds more diatomaceous...
+- IMPROVED DUSTER SHAPE: The improved shape of our powder sprayer...

-- HIGH QUALITY MATERIAL: Bulb, tip, and extension are made of high...
+- HIGH QUALITY MATERIAL: The bulb, tip, and extension of powder...

 - EASY TO USE BULB: Easy to use, easy compression, for use in a...